drinksandco/symfony-console-ui/README.md

     }
 ```

-We already had configured everything 😉 it's time to run our Symfony console UI
+Now, we have configured everything 😉, it is time to run our Symfony console UI🚀

 ```bash
 # Local